slatedocs/slate/source/includes/api/_account.md

 If true, the new account will be added to any workgroups marked as organization default workgroups.

-### account.sendWelcomeLetter

-<script>tryit('account.sendWelcomeLetter')</script>

-If true, a welcome email is sent to the new account's email address, giving them their password.

 ####temp_password

 Normally, a random password is generated for the new account which is only revealed to the new user in the welcome email.
 If specified, temp_password is used instead.